Castelian

 For the longest time growing up I had an unconscious bias against European games.
 Long before I would learn where certain developers were based I learned to associate janky games with certain companies.
 These were the titles that may have had a few great ideas but their execution left something to be desired.
 Rare, the Bitmap Brothers, and especially Ocean software were guilty of this.
 The term Euro jank was coined for a reason.
 If you were an early Genesis owner you learned to stay the hell away from the obvious Amiga ports.
 Back in the day for every Cobra Triangle you wound up with countless flawed titles like Darkman, Sword of Sodan, and Turrican.
 Castelian falls in that second category.
 This borderline brilliant is almost completely ruined by its control scheme.
 If you can look past that an incredibly creative and technically brilliant game awaits.

 Castelian big claim to fame is its shifting tower.
 As you move the tower rotates around you allowing you to explore every side.
-It is an extremely cool effect, one that is still rarely seen even today.
-It’s pretty taxing on the hardware too as any time there are more than two enemies on screen the game chugs.
-The only downside other downside is the extremely limited color palette; at max there are six colors at once and it can look gaudy at times.
-It’s a worthy sacrifice for all the effect brings to the game.
+It is an extremely cool effect, one that is still rare even today.
+It is pretty taxing on the hardware too as any time there are more than two enemies on screen the game chugs.
+The only other downside is the extremely limited color palette; at max there are six colors simultaneously and it can look gaudy at times.
+It is a worthy sacrifice for all the effect brings to the game.

 Yet somehow in spite of all of its faults I still found Castelian compelling.
 The level design truly is amazing at times.
 The cylindrical nature of the tower allows the designers to arrange platforms in ways that are easy to see but hard to reach.
 Puzzling out the exact order to crush blocks and warp to the other side is fascinating and overall fun.
 Once you’ve finally managed to reach the top of a once seemingly impossible tower it is incredibly satisfying.
 The best way I can describe it is this; when everything is actually working the game is a blast.
 When it is not it is dreadful.